VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 address=/internal.kelp.xyz/192.168.0.123
 ```

 where `192.168.0.123` is the local ip address of `slippery-server` machine.

 In the Pi-hole admin console under `Settings` > `All Settings` > `Misc` enable the setting `misc.etc_dnsmasq_d`.
 The add the above line to `misc.dnsmasq_lines`.
-Save and Apply the changes.
-We now have whenever our Pi-hole gets a request ending in `internal.kelp.xyz` it will route it to the `slippery-server` machine.
+Save and apply the changes.
+We now have that whenever our Pi-hole gets a request ending in `internal.kelp.xyz` it will route it to the `slippery-server` machine.

-Next we need to update the ports used by Pi-hole to avoid conflicts with our reverse proxy.
+Next we update the ports used by Pi-hole to avoid conflicts with our reverse proxy.
 We update the docker compose for Pi-hole to use the `8081` port instead of port `80` for HTTP and then remove the `"443:443/tcp"` line so that the reverse proxy can handle all HTTPS connections:

 ```yml
 ports: